mjostaszewski/BH22-BioHAckrXiv-paper/report/paper.md

 ## Mapping to the TeSS workflow

 We set up a [TeSS workflow](https://tess.elixir-europe.org/workflows/building-interoperable-and-reusable-systems-biology-models) linking the reviewed training resources together.
-All the resources, except the gaps, were mapped to TeSS training materials, if missing {fig3}.
+All the resources, except the gaps, were mapped to TeSS training materials (Figure \ref{fig3}).
+Missing materials are indicated.

 ![TeSS workflow based on the Miro board mapping of the training resources \label{fig3}](./2_TeSS_workflow.png)